CASE STUDY 02 // PROCESS ARCHITECTURE

 Rapid Prototyping

 Brainstorming led me to 13 key sketches.
-I focused on "Yes, And..." thinking to diverge as far as possible before converging on the final solution.
+I focused on "Yes, And..." thinking to explore as far as possible before converging on the final solution.

 My Ecobrick Buddy